dkrizman/dash-manufacture-spc-dashboard/README.md

 Click on **About this app** button to learn more about how this app works.

 ## What does this app shows

 Click on buttons in `Parameter' column to visualize details of trendline on the bottom panel.

+Click 'Start' button, trends are updated every two seconds to simulate real-time measurements.
 The Sparkline on top panel and Control chart on bottom panel show Shewhart process control using mock data.
+Data falling outside of control limit are signals indicating 'Out of Control(OOC)', and will trigger alerts instantly for a detailed checkup.

-The trend is updated every three seconds to simulate real-time measurements.
-Data falling outside of six-sigma control limit are signals indicating 'Out of Control(OOC)', and will trigger alerts instantly for a detailed checkup.
+Before measurements, operators may config specification parameters for selected process line(metrics).

 ## Resources and references
 * [Shewhart statistical process control](https://en.wikipedia.org/wiki/Shewhart_individuals_control_chart)